 Camfed supports millions of girls in nearly 5,000 schools, who will become the next generation of doctors, lawyers, teachers, and community leaders.

-A generation of girls completing school, developing aspirations to be lawyers, doctors, business owners, and to be part of the development of the social fabric of their communities, and to make sure that the next generation is not born to poverty.
+A generation of girls completing school, developing aspirations to be lawyers, doctors, business owners, and participating in the development of the social fabric of their communities, so they can make sure that the next generation is not born to poverty.

 Educator Ann Cotton traveled to Zimbabwe in 1991 to study the problems that keep girls out of school.
 She learned that the conventional wisdom was wrong: poverty, not culture, was the true barrier.
 Families with limited resources for school fees and other costs chose to invest in boys, who had a better chance to get jobs.
 She started Campaign for Female Education (CAMFED) in 1993, raising money through bake sales to pay school fees for 32 girls.
 CAMFED developed a model to address both cultural and financial barriers, going beyond scholarships to weave a network of support around each child and support her education as far as she wants to go.
 The governance model engages families and communities to support groups of girls, who also support each other in a virtuous cycle of educational achievement, female leadership, and commitment to girls' education.
-By 2005, CAMFED had an alumnae network of 4,700 girls and young women, and had provided material support such as uniforms, books, and fees for more than 240,000 girls in some 1,000 schools in four countries in sub-Saharan Africa.
+CAMFED has an alumnae network set to grow to more than 130,000 by 2019, and has provided material support such as uniforms, books, and fees to nearly 250,000 girls in some 5,400 schools in five countries in sub-Saharan Africa.